 The quant village of Nusfjord is often talked about as one of the oldest and best preserved fishing villages in Norway.
 It is worth the stop!

 If you’re looking to stretch your legs a bit, this hike is perfect for you!
 It’s only about 2km total with 150m elevation gain (or 1.2 miles and 500ft).
 In the winter, every hike takes longer than expected and I believe this hike took me about 2 hours.

 The Hattvika Lodge was my beautiful home for a week and I couldn’t of asked for a better experience.
-Our days usually went like this… woke up before sunrise, drove around Lofoten to different spots to take photos or hike, come back to the cabin after dark, make dinner, crush a home workout, hit the sauna, shower and sleep for a few hours.
+Our days usually went like this… waking up before sunrise, driving around Lofoten to different spots to take photos or hike, coming back to the cabin after dark, making dinner, crushing a home workout, hitting the sauna, shower and sleeping for a few hours.
 It was a life I could easily get used to!

 - The entire area of Lofoten is much less busy in the winter season.
 Apart from some groups of photographers, there are not that many tourists.
 Some businesses were closed for the winter, but these closures did not affect me at all.